-12.1.5 Cost of Trees and Plants
+12.1.5 Cost of Plants and Crops

-The market prices of trees and plants were obtained from the Department of Agriculture, Department of Environment and Natural Resources & Bulacan Provincial Assessor’s Office (See Appendix XX).
-The summary of the affected trees and plants is shown in Table 12.1-10.
+The market prices of trees, plants and crops were obtained from the Department of Agriculture, Department of Environment and Natural Resources & Bulacan Provincial Assessor’s Office.
+The summary of the affected trees, plants and crops is shown in Table 12.1-8 amounting to PhP 1,128,913.68.
+Table 12.1-9 provides the anticipated rice/palay production losses due to the proposed alignment based on the annual computed yields (kg/ha) as gathered during the interviews.

-Table 12.1-10 Summary of Affected Trees and Plants
+Table 12.1-8 Summary of Affected Trees and Plants